Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Cohasset

-All structural tree work in Cohasset must be performed by an ISA Certified Arborist, with compliance to ANSI A300 standards.
-This includes the three-cut method for branches >2 inches, and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Cohasset mandates that all structural tree work be performed by an ISA Certified Arborist, with compliance to ANSI A300 pruning standards.
+This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
 Tree health assessments must evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, or included bark), and identify disease or pest issues, often in consultation with UMass Extension.
-Species-specific requirements are critical: oaks must be pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Certification and continuing education are required for arborists, with specialized credentials for risk assessment and municipal work.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and continuing education are required for arborists, and specialized credentials (such as tree risk assessment) are recommended for complex cases.

 Cohasset Building Inspections Department